 - Characteristics.
 A residential building containing only one (1) dwelling unit, to be occupied by one family.
 For regulatory purposes, the term is not to be construed as including manufactured/mobile homes, recreational vehicles, travel trailers, housing mounted on motor vehicles, tents, houseboats, or other forms of temporary or portable housing. - 2.
 Accessory Uses.
 Accessory uses commonly found are recreational facilities, parking of motor vehicles for the occupants, piers, and docks, and or accessory structures such as a garage or shed.
 In certain instances, home occupations as regulated by this UDO may be permitted as an accessory use, subject to the standards in Section 4.8.
 Accessory dwelling units may be permitted as an accessory structure, subject to the standards in Section 4.4.C. - 3.
 Examples.
 Examples include single-family homes on a variety of lot sizes and types. - 4.
-Uses Not Included. - a.
-Lodging where tenancy is arranged for thirty (30) day or less including short-term rentals is considered a form of transient lodging (see commercial categories).
+Use Standards - a.
+All accessory and uses shall be clearly incidental to permitted principal use.
+All accessory buildings and pools shall be located in a side or rear yard. - b.
+No commercial vehicles shall be parked or stored.